 The Advice – Best Sitting Posture

-You need to sit on a flat, very firm, forward sloping seat.
-This can be achieved with a firm, foam seat wedge placed on your seat.
+To attain the best sitting posture, you need to sit on a flat, very firm, forward sloping seat.
+This can be achieved with a firm, seat wedge placed on your seat.
+(You can buy these at the clinic or at the ABC Europe online shop.)
 The seat height needs to be enough so that your knees are below your hips.
 This helps your body to remain upright with little effort; greatly reducing stress.

 Your feet need to be touching the floor and you should relax.
 An ideal seat is a flat, hard stool chair or bench with one of our seat wedges on top.